Skip to main content

 New applications for the public register

-We have received a new application for a Part A2 permit from Crown Packaging Manufacturing UK Ltd. We invite comments from the public on this application.
-The closing date for comments is 2 February 2023.
+We have received a new Application for Taylor Wimpey Manufacturing - Part B Application.
+We invite comments from the public on this application.
+The closing date for comments is 24 December 2024.
 Please click the link above to find the documents and contact details.

 Open fires and wood burning stoves